TRAQ & TPAQ

 Course Dates for 2020 have been cancelled due to Covid-19

-The following courses are full:
+The following courses are now open for registration:

 The ISA Tree Risk Assessment Qualification (TRAQ) program provides an opportunity for professionals in the arboriculture industry to expand their knowledge through education and training in the fundamentals of tree risk assessment.
 This qualification provides a systematic process for assessing tree risk.
 The results of a tree risk assessment can provide tree owners and risk managers with the information to make informed decisions to enhance tree benefits, health, and longevity.